thomasclarke1969/documentation/guide/ios/querying.md

 #Querying
 LayerKit provides a flexible and expressive interface with which applications can query for messaging content.
-Querying is performed using the `LYRQuery` object.
+Querying is performed with an `LYRQuery` object.
 To demonstrate a simple example, the following queries LayerKit for the latest 20 messages in the given conversation.

 ```
 LYRQuery *query = [LYRQuery queryWithClass:[LYRMessage class]];